Table of Contents

 In our article Getting Started: Shopify Basics, we cover the essentials for getting your store up and running, including adding products, setting up collections, and creating a blog.
 Once you’ve got these things set up, you’ll be in a good position to start customizing your theme.

 Upload your new theme

-If you purchased your theme directly from Shopify, it will be automatically installed when you log into your Shopify admin.
+If you purchased the theme directly from Shopify, your theme will be automatically installed when you log into your Shopify admin.

-If you purchased your theme from pixelunion.net, you’ll receive it as a .zip file named something like
+If you purchased your theme from pixelunion.net, you’ll receive your theme as a .zip file named something like

 Once you’ve downloaded the theme file, go to your Shopify admin dashboard and navigate to Online Store > Themes.
 Then click Upload theme in the top-right corner.
 Select your theme file from your computer and click Upload.